Appointments

 Reception is open on weekdays from 8am to 6.30pm.

 Appointments may be booked in advance, but each day some slots are reserved for emergency consultations only.
-Acute / urgent issues on the day are generally seen by the Advanced Nurse Practitioner.

 The phone line is closed between 1.15pm and 2.15pm for administrative purposes.